What is LEAP?

 - The educator evaluation systems are designed to provide support and coaching, which is true whether we are in remote, hybrid, or in-person learning.

 - The Parties agree to amend Article 10-3-2-2 for the 2020-21 school year as follows: Probationary teachers shall receive a minimum of two observations and non-probationary, at-will and annual contract teachers shall receive a minimum of one formal full observation as defined and set forth in the LEAP Fairness Guide.
-Teachers may request additional observations for coaching and evaluation purposes.
+Teachers may request, and leaders may choose, to do additional observations for coaching and evaluation purposes.

 - Appendices that reflect the considerations unique to virtual, hybrid, and in person learning (under COVID restrictions) will be developed by the LEAP team in consultation with the Peer Observer Team and reviewed by the LCC.
 Similar modifications will be made for the SSP GPS system.

 - REQUIRED: All evaluators, teachers and SSPs will be trained (additionally evaluators calibrated) utilizing the appropriate appendix (virtual, hybrid and in person learning) prior to any evaluation being conducted.

 - The Student Perception Survey will not be included this year.